What to Expect from NGN Questions and the Next Generation NCLEX

 Rationales Scoring Rule: This scoring rule is applied to options that test paired information, i.e., concepts that require justification through rationale.
 When caring for a particular patient, you must perform 'Y' to assist with 'Z.' You must select the correct options for Y and Z to receive an entire point.
 You will not receive any points if you answer even one piece incorrectly.

-Candidate Performance Report (CPR): You will still get a performance report, but the report's content may change slightly depending on whether you pass or fail.
+Candidate Performance Report (CPR): You still get a performance report, but the report's content may change slightly depending on whether you pass or fail.

 Conclusion: